CatInTheRain/CatInTheRain/README.md

 - 👋 Hi, my name is Massimo Teppati Losè and I am a Robotics and Automation Engineer.
 - :book: Currently I am doing the Ph.D. in Perceptual Robotics in Pisa, Italy (https://www.santannapisa.it/it/istituto/intelligenza-meccanica)
-- 👀 I’m interested in Robotics, UAVs and Multi-Robot Systems
+- 👀 I’m interested in Robotics, Computer Vision, UAVs and Multi-Robot Systems

 <!---
 CatInTheRain/CatInTheRain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.